Jaromír Funke

 Czech, 1896—1945

-Jaromír Funke was a leading figure in Czech avant-garde photography during the 1920s and 1930s, alongside František Drtikol, Josef Sudek, and Jaroslav Rössler.
-His innovative approach shaped modern photography in Czechoslovakia and beyond.
+Jaromír Funke was a key figure in Czech avant-garde photography during the 1920s and 1930s, alongside František Drtikol, Josef Sudek, and Jaroslav Rössler.
+His innovative approach helped shape modern photography in Czechoslovakia and beyond.

-Funke studied medicine, law, and philosophy in Prague before dedicating himself to freelance photography in 1922.
-Influenced by Drtikol, he embraced diverse artistic movements, including constructivism, surrealism, poeticism, and expressionism.
-Traditional Czech lyricism and the avant-garde ideals of the Devětsil group also deeply informed his work.
+Funke studied medicine, law, and philosophy in Prague before dedicating himself to photography in 1922.
+Influenced by Drtikol, he engaged with various artistic movements, including constructivism, surrealism, poeticism, and expressionism.
+Traditional Czech lyricism and the avant-garde ideals of the Devětsil group also deeply influenced his work.

-In 1924, Funke co-founded the Czech Society of Photography with Sudek, championing uniquely photographic methods such as the photogram while advocating for a break from traditional representation.
-His experiments with light, shadow, and reflection, as well as his abstracted still lifes and emphasis on diagonal lines and extreme angles, set him apart as a visionary artist.
+In 1924, Jaromír Funke co-founded the Czech Society of Photography with Sudek, advocating for distinctly photographic methods such as the photogram and promoting a break from conventional representation.
+His experiments with light, shadow, and reflection, along with his abstract still lifes and dynamic compositions emphasizing diagonal lines and extreme angles, distinguished him as a visionary artist.

-Despite the dangers of Nazi occupation, Funke edited and published the avant-garde journal Photographic Horizon for two years, demonstrating his unwavering commitment to artistic expression.
-He remained active in writing and organizing exhibitions until his death, leaving an enduring legacy in the world of photography.
+During the Nazi occupation, Funke edited and published the journal Photographic Horizon for two years, demonstrating his commitment to artistic expression despite political repression.
+He remained active in writing and organizing exhibitions, leaving a lasting impact on the evolution of modern photography.

 Individual works